Things to Do | Visit Chiba | Latest update:2023/03/30

 The cherry blossom bloom is one of the most celebrated times of the year in Japan, and it starts earlier the further south you travel.
-The lower part of Chiba is a very accessible place to go if you find yourself wanting to see the cherry blossoms a few weeks early.
-While you generally have to wait until the end of March to see cherry blossoms near Tokyo, southern Chiba starts seeing blooms within the month’s first week.
-One of the most vibrant and early-blooming cherry blossom varieties is the “Kawazu-zakura”, and we want to introduce this special tree to you, as well as suggest a quaint location to go see it.
+The lower part of Chiba, which is accessible by train from Tokyo, is a great place to go if you find yourself wanting to see the cherry blossoms in the earliest weeks of spring.
+While you generally have to wait until the end of March to see cherry blossoms near Tokyo, southern Chiba starts seeing blooms much earlier.
+In fact, starting early as mid-February, you’ll find early-blooming cherry trees known as the “Kawazu-zakura” starting to blossom and show their vibrant colors.
+We want to introduce this special cherry blossom variety to you, as well as suggest a quaint location to go see these trees.
 Walking or picnicking, hanami (cherry blossom viewing) is an enjoyable experience no matter how many times you do it, so make this your first stop of the season.

 This variety of cherry blossom originated in the Kawazu area of Shizuoka, an area rich in landscape and water, also famous for its waterfalls.
 The bloom is very early with this variety, producing a more vivid pink color, and large individual petals.
 In fact, this type is treasured to the extent that the top half of the Kawazu trees are sometimes cut off and “joined” with the bases of other varieties using bonding techniques.
 This makes it possible to spread this variety around Japan faster than doing a full transplant, or planting new saplings.